avimaybee/focusflow/APP_EXPLANATION.md

 - **Purpose**: To display and interact with a single piece of saved content.
 - **Features**:
   - Each page fetches its specific content from Firestore.
-  - A "Back" button allows for easy navigation to the main "My Content" page.
+  - A reusable `BackButton` component allows for easy navigation to the main "My Content" page.
   - **Summaries/Saved Messages**: Feature an "Edit" mode that allows users to modify the title and content directly in the browser.
 Changes are saved back to Firestore via the `updateContent` server action.
   - **Quizzes**: Render an interactive `QuizViewer` component.
   - **Flashcards**: Render an interactive `FlashcardViewer` component.